peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

-An array containing the values of all header fields with the given name, in the order they appear in the message.
-The array will be empty if no header field has that name.
+An array containing the values of all header fields with the given name, n the order they appear in the message.
+The array will be empty if no eader field has that name.

 <b>Exceptions:</b>